Slope of Orderable Dehn Filling of Two-Bridge Knots: Left-Orderability

 \begin{proof} First of all, notice that Dehn filling of $J(2m+1,2n)$ of slope $r$ is irreducible as long as $n\neq 0$ and $m\neq 0,-1$ by \cite[Theorem 2 (a)]{HT_bridge}.
 In particular, the $0$ Dehn filling of $J(2m+1,2n)$ is irreducible and has first betti number equal to $1$.
 Therefore by \cite[Corollary 3.4]{BRW}, $\pi_1(S^3-J(2m+1,2n)(0))$ is left-orderable.

 \textbf{Case 1: $m>0$ and $n>0$ or $m<-1$ and $n>1$.}

-From Proposition \ref{riley_sol} (1) and Lemma \ref{slope}, we know there is an arc in $EL_{\widetilde{G}}(J(2m+1,2n))$ going from a point $(\frac{1}{2\pi}\ln\xi, 0)$ on the positive half of the x-axis to a point $(0,2d-1)$ (not included in the arc) on the positive half of the y-axis, where $\xi$ is a unit complex root of the Alexander polynomial.
-Here $d$ is defined by $\displaystyle \lim_{s\rightarrow s_0-} \text{Log}(B_s)=-\pi+2d\pi$.
-By the discussion in \ref{slope}, we know can choose proper framing such that $2d-1>0$.
+From Proposition \ref{riley_sol} (1) and Lemma \ref{slope}, we know there is an arc in $EL_{\widetilde{G}}(J(2m+1,2n))$ going from a point $(\frac{1}{2\pi}\ln\xi, 0)$ on the positive half of the $x$-axis to a point $(0,2d-1)$ (not included in the arc) on the positive half of the $y$-axis, where $\xi$ is a unit complex root of the Alexander polynomial.
+Here $d$ is defined by $\displaystyle \lim_{s\rightarrow s_0-} \text{Ln}(B_s)=-\pi+2d\pi$.
+By the discussion in \ref{slope}, we can choose proper framing such that $2d-1>0$.
 So by Lemma \ref{trans_lemma}, Dehn filling of rational slope $r\in (-\infty, 0]$ is orderable.
-By symmetry of translation extension locus as described in Theorem \ref{trans_thm}, there is also an arc going from $(1-\frac{1}{2\pi}\ln\xi, 0)$ to $(1,-(2d-1))$.
+By symmetry of translation extension locus as described in Theorem \ref{trans_thm}, there is also an arc going from $(1-\frac{1}{2\pi}\ln\xi, 0)$ to $(1,-(2d-1))$ (excluded from the arc).
 Therefore Dehn filling of rational slope $r\in [0, 2d-1)$ is also orderable.
 So in total, we know the interval of left-orderable Dehn fillings should at least contain $(-\infty,1)$.

 \textbf{Case 2: $m<-1$ and $n>0$.}